pachico/demo-clickhouse-rabbitmq-engine/README.md

 # Demo ClickHouse RabbitMQ Engine

-This demos shows how to publish messages to `RabbitMQ` and then consume them from `ClickHouse`.
+This demo shows how to publish messages to `RabbitMQ` and then consume them from `ClickHouse`.

 ## Requirements